j-wojcik/enterprise/Readme.md

 ```

 ### RPC Client
-To be able to call RPC servers just create  client bject and use Call method.
+To be able to call RPC servers just create  client object and use Call method.
 ```c#
 using (var client = new RPCClient<ArgumentType, ReturnType>(_factory, _converter, "integrationBroker", "rpcTestQueue"))
 {